dougeby/IntuneDocs/intune/early-edition.md

    Enable this to prevent the computer from responding to probing requests.
 The computer still answers incoming requests for authorized apps.
 Unexpected requests, such as ICMP (ping), are ignored.

+#### Pradeo - New Mobile Threat Defense partner <!-- 1169249 -->

+You will be able to control mobile device access to corporate resources using conditional access based on risk assessment conducted by Pradeo, a Mobile Threat Defense solution that integrates with Microsoft Intune.

+#### Appthority - New Mobile Threat Defense partner <!-- 1169252 -->

+You will be able to control mobile device access to corporate resources using conditional access based on risk assessment conducted by Appthority, a Mobile Threat Defense solution that integrates with Microsoft Intune.

+#### Multiple Exchange Connector support <!-- 2070451 -->

+You'll no longer be limited to one Microsoft Intune Exchange Connector per tenant.
+Intune will support multiple Exchange Connectors so that you can set up Intune conditional access with multiple on-premises Exchange organizations.

+With an Intune on-premises Exchange connector, you can manage device access to your on-premises Exchange mailboxes based on whether a device is enrolled in Intune and complies with Intune device compliance policies.
+To set up a connector, you download the Intune on-premises Exchange connector from the Azure portal and install it on a server in your Exchange organization.
+On the Microsoft Intune dashboard, choose **On-premises access**, and then under **Setup**, choose **Exchange ActiveSync connector**.
+Download the Exchange on-premises connector and install it on a server in your Exchange organization.
+Now that you're no longer limited to one Exchange connector per tenant, if you have additional Exchange organizations, you can follow this same process to download and install a connector for each additional Exchange organization.

+#### Support coming for new Cisco AnyConnect client for iOS <!-- EEready 1333708 -->

+New VPN profiles created for Cisco AnyConnect for iOS will work with Cisco AnyConnect 4.0.7x and higher.
+Existing iOS Cisco AnyConnect VPN profiles will be labeled **Cisco Legacy AnyConnect** and will continue to work with Cisco AnyConnect 4.0.5x as they do today.

+> [!NOTE]
+> This change is only for iOS; there will continue to be only one Cisco AnyConnect option for Android, Android for Work, and macOS.

+##### More information

+You need to create a new iOS Cisco AnyConnect VPN profile to support the new app because the new Cisco AnyConnect app and Cisco Legacy AnyConnect app are separate apps.
+If you are managing the AnyConnect client in your environment, you need to deploy the new Cisco AnyConnect app as well.
+To complete an upgrade, you also need to delete your Cisco Legacy AnyConnect VPN profile and remove the Cisco Legacy AnyConnect app.